 With record levels of displacement, poor living conditions and rights for refugees in many host countries, and few legal routes to the West, people are seeking safety through increasingly dangerous routes.
-An estimated 3,771 people died attempting to cross the Mediterranean in 2015, the deadliest year on record.
+More than 5,000 people died attempting to cross the Mediterranean in 2016, the worst annual death toll ever despite attempted crossings falling significantly.

 A tiny fraction of the world’s refugees make it to Britain.
-In 2015 the UK received 32,414 claims for asylum, excluding dependants (source), out of more than 1.2 million asylum seekers newly registered across EU states (source), meaning the UK received less than 3% of asylum claims within the EU.
-The top countries of origin for asylum applicants in the UK in 2015 were Eritrea, Iran, Sudan, Syria and Pakistan.
+In 2016 the UK received 30,603 claims for asylum, excluding dependants (source), out of more than 1.2 million asylum seekers newly registered across EU states (source), meaning the UK received less than 3% of asylum claims within the EU.
+The top countries of origin for asylum applicants in the UK in 2016 were Iran, Pakistan, Iraq, Afghanistan and Bangladesh.

 The UK Border Agency processes claims for asylum and decides whether or not applicants can remain in Britain.
 Whilst they wait for a decision asylum seekers are not allowed to work or claim mainstream benefits.
 They can, however, apply for housing from the UK Border Agency and receive around £35 per week to live on.